Auden Tate: Cincinnati Bengals

-2018

-Tate was drafted by the Cincinnati Bengals in the seventh round, 253rd overall, of the 2018 NFL Draft.
-He was a healthy scratch for the first six games of the season before being waived on October 18, 2018 and re-signed to the practice squad.
+Tate was drafted by the Cincinnati Bengals in the seventh round, 253rd overall, of the 2018 NFL draft.
+He was a healthy scratch for the first six games of the season before being waived on October 18, 2018, and re-signed to the practice squad.
 On November 5, he was promoted to the active roster.
 In Week 11, against the Baltimore Ravens, he made his first professional reception, a five-yard catch, in the 24–21 loss.
 He totaled four receptions for 35 receiving yards as a rookie.

-2019

-In Week 5 against the Arizona Cardinals, Tate caught three passes for 26 yards and his first career receiving touchdown in the 26-23 loss.
+In Week 5 of the 2019 season against the Arizona Cardinals, Tate caught three passes for 26 yards and his first career receiving touchdown in the 26–23 loss.
 In a Week 6 loss to the Baltimore Ravens, Tate caught five passes for a career high 91 yards.
 On December 10, 2019, he was placed on injured reserve with a knee injury.
 He finished the season as the Bengals second-leading receiver with 40 catches for 575 yards and one touchdown.

-2020

 Tate was placed on the reserve/COVID-19 list by the team on November 25, 2020, and activated on November 28.
 On December 2, 2020, he was placed on injured reserve.

-2021

 On December 4, 2021, Tate was placed on injured reserve with a calf injury.